 Statistics and Presentation of Symptoms in the World

-Loss of smell or taste is mainly reported in women, young or middle-aged COVID-19 patients.
-They showed these before experiencing respiratory symptoms.
-Although, they did not need hospitalization.
-Many COVID-19 symptoms are common to other respiratory or viral illnesses.
-Loss of smell appears to be more specific to COVID-19.
+Loss of smell or taste is mainly reported in women and young or middle-aged COVID-19 patients.
+These patients showed these symptoms before experiencing respiratory symptoms, although they did not need hospitalization.

 Some older adults and persons with medical comorbidities-a situation when one experiences two medical conditions at the same time would later experience fever and respiratory symptoms.